 The Main Street South area was one of seven downtown neighbourhoods identified for potential designation as a Heritage Conservation District (HCD) in the “Heritage Conservation District Feasibility Study” prepared by George Robb Architect and Team.
 In 2009, Council directed staff to focus on the creation of heritage conservation districts in the downtown, starting with Main Street South.

-The implementation of the Main Street South Heritage Consepublic worrvation District involves a two-stage process that commenced in 2010 with the City of Brampton retaining ERA Architects Inc. to undertake the Main Street South Heritage Conservation District Study (Stage 1) and to prepare a District Plan (Stage 2).
+The implementation of the Main Street South Heritage Conservation District involves a two-stage process that commenced in 2010 with the City of Brampton retaining ERA Architects Inc. to undertake the Main Street South Heritage Conservation District Study (Stage 1) and to prepare a District Plan (Stage 2).

-Stage 2: Main Street South Heritage Conservation District Plan and Implementation (IN PROGRESS)
+Stage 2: Main Street South Heritage Conservation District Plan (IN PROGRESS)

 The Ontario Heritage Act requires municipalities to adopt a District Plan when Council passes the by-law to designate an area as a Heritage Conservation District.
 The overall objective of a District Plan is to provide policies and guidelines that will assist in the protection and enhancement of the cultural heritage values of the district.